 Securus Technologies is a company that provides phone service to inmates at a higher rate.
-So a prisoner who works minimum wage would have to work and 1 hour and a half just to earn a 10 min phone call.
+So a prisoner who works minimum wage is required to work up to an hour and a half, just to earn ten minute phone call.

 Alec’s 2010 Arizona SB1070 law targets immigrants.
-Immigration facilities are set up for single persons and family immigrants and there has been an influx of detainees living in unsanitary conditions.
+Immigration facilities are set up for single persons and family immigrants, yet there has been an influx of detainees living in unsanitary conditions.

-Aramark Correctional Food supply came under heavy scrutiny last year after unified inmate protests after maggots and harmful chemicals were found in their foods.
+Aramark Correctional Food supply came under heavy scrutiny last year following unified inmate protests after maggots and harmful chemicals were found in their foods.

 There is much ‘rehabilitation’ and ‘reform’ urgently needed in the Criminal Justice system.
 A system that gives favor to the guilty and rich, than those poor and not guilty is a broken system in need of repair.